Budget and Cost of Attendance

 Some programs may include technology, equipment, or other fees as well.
 In all instances, federal regulations govern what is allowable in the budgets.

 While many students find it necessary to borrow to pay for their education, we highly encourage students to live as modestly as possible with a thrifty budget, to minimize debt, and that good choices now can lead to financial freedom down the road and lower repayment after graduation.
 The staff in the Office of Student Financial Services are always available to discuss any questions surrounding budgeting within our COA limits.

 Online Application Process

-Online financial aid application instructions are updated each year and made available to enrolled students.
-Newly accepted students who have paid their matriculation deposit will have additional electronic access to other relevant financial aid resources provided on the University website and in Blackboard via their student portal.
+The online financial aid application and instructions are updated annually and made available to all enrolled students.
+Newly accepted students who have paid their matriculation deposit will have additional access to other relevant financial aid resources in Canvas on their student portal.